 - Next time you choose NOT to spend on something, celebrate yourself!
-Don’t worry about the “sacrifice” of not getting a new thing, focus instead on the joy that you’ve just paid yourself instead of someone else!
+Don’t worry about the “sacrifice” of not getting a new thing.
+Focus instead on the joy of paying yourself instead of someone else!

 6. Energize Yourself – Make More Room for Joy

 Are the pieces of your day giving you energy, jazzing you up?
 Or are they wearing you out, knocking you down, and leaving you with nothing?
 Spending time with people we love, getting good exercise, and doing challenging work that excites us are all things that can fill up our tanks.
-This keeps us moving to take on more of life.
-Jobs we hate, people who bring us down, and boring routines tend to leave us more drained.
+This energy keeps us moving to take on more of life.
+On the other hand, jobs we hate, people who bring us down, and monotonous routines leave us drained.

 Take an active role in adding sources of energy to your life.
-Letting life sap all of the drive out of you creates a downward spiral of complacency and fatigue.
+Letting life drain your energy creates a downward spiral of complacency and fatigue.
 That fatigue takes up space in your day.
 And it holds you back from getting out there and getting after it!

 What’s slowing you down right now?
-Get rid of it!
-What’s lifting you up?
-Feed it!
-Building a life that gets you juiced up gives you the energy to keep growing and keep exploring.
-As a result, you’ll be able to spend fewer hours collapsed on the couch, and more hours propelling yourself further into a cycle of positivity.
+What’s propelling you?
+Building a life that gets you juiced up gives you the energy to keep growing and exploring.
+As a result, you’ll be able to spend fewer hours collapsed on the couch and more hours driving yourself further into a cycle of positivity.

 Try it out!

-- Spend a day asking yourself for each activity, “Is this building me up, or is this draining me?” – look for ways you can reduce or remove the negative ones and fuel the positive ones.
+- Spend a day asking yourself for each activity, “Is this building me up, or is this draining me?” – look for ways to reduce or remove the negative ones and fuel the positive ones.

 - Make sure you’re moving around enough!
-Exercise is huge for all areas of happiness, and has a counterintuitive tendency to give people more energy, not less.
+Exercise is enormous for all areas of happiness and has a counterintuitive tendency to give people more energy, not less.

-- If you’re introverted, make sure you’re getting some time during your day to be alone in your own space.
+- If you’re introverted, make sure you’re getting some time to be alone in your own space during the day.
 Instead, if you’re extroverted, make sure you’re getting some time during your day to be around others you enjoy.

-In each of these areas, as well as many others, there are opportunities for you to do less, in order to do more.
-Try some of these tips to see if you can cut back waste in these areas to make room in your life.
+In each of these areas and many others, there are opportunities for you to do less.
+Try some of these tips to see if you can cut back on waste in these areas to make room in your life.
 Relish the newfound space you’ve made for what you love, what fulfills you, and what propels you toward your goals.